mikewoodward94/FantasyNBA/README.md

 ## Settings
 You can find default settings in data/settings.json
 ### EV Settings
-decay: How much EV is decayed by Game Day
+`decay`: How much EV is decayed by Game Day

-home: Home advantage EV boost
+`home`: Home advantage EV boost

-away: Away disadvantage EV "boost"
+`away`: Away disadvantage EV "boost"

-value_cutoff: Average EV Divided by Player Cost threshold to be included in solve.
+`value_cutoff`: Average EV Divided by Player Cost threshold to be included in solve.

-transfer_penalty: Dictionary of EV penalty applied if transfer occurs on that Game Day.
+`transfer_penalty`: Dictionary of EV penalty applied if transfer occurs on that Game Day.

 ### Gameday Range
 Here you set the range of gamedays that you would like to solve between (inclusive).